 Silicon Gorge Startups

-The Silicon Gorge success stories owes itself to many factors, one of those being the regions approach to dedicated spaces for innovation.
+The Silicon Gorge success story owes itself to many factors, one of those being the region’s approach to dedicated spaces for innovation.
 Leading the way in this arena are places like the Bristol’s Temple Quarter, Bristol Robotics Lab and UnitDX.
-With the recent improvement to rail links from Bristol, Swindon and Bath the cluster has secured its status as a truly 21st-century and world leading destination.
+With the recent improvement to rail links from Bristol, Swindon and Bath the cluster has secured its status as a truly 21st-century and world-leading destination.
 With journey times to London now as little as 80 minutes, it has become an attractive prospect and realistic commute for digital and technology talent.

-As testament to its meteoric rise, the annual TechNation report highlighted that companies in the region received over £300m in VC capital investment, in addition it has birthed 2 new unicorns in Graphcore and Ovo Energy, plus has one of the most productive technology talent pools in Europe.
+As a testament to its meteoric rise, the annual TechNation report highlighted that companies in the region received over £300m in VC capital investment, in addition, it has birthed 2 new unicorns in Graphcore and Ovo Energy, plus has one of the most productive technology talent pools in Europe.

 Talent Is The Key

-Alongside the births of unicorns and the arrivals of corporates like Channel4 moving into the region, the clusters success is also due to its ability to nurture and educate young talent.
-Historically, Bristol and Bath has always had a strong tech presence.
+Alongside the births of unicorns and the arrivals of corporates like Channel4 moving into the region, the success of the cluster is also due to its ability to nurture and educate young talent.
+Historically, Bristol and Bath have always had a strong tech presence.
 Many industry leaders in the fields of media, tech and aeronautical engineering enjoy success here.
-Meanwhile, Bristol boasts two first-class universities who are educating the tech talent of the future.
-The University of Bristol graduates more than 5,000 software engineers and other computer-science related students each year, with its strong connections into industry with companies like Toshiba and Hewlett Packard Enterprise supporting industry placements and projects, students graduate with a wealth of opportunities to really excel in their chosen field.
+Meanwhile, Bristol boasts two first-class universities that are educating the tech talent of the future.
+The University of Bristol graduates more than 5,000 software engineers and other computer-science related students each year, with its strong connections into the industry with companies like Toshiba and Hewlett Packard Enterprise supporting industry placements and projects, students graduate with a wealth of opportunities to really excel in their chosen field.

 Supporting the Silicon Gorge Startups

-In a further demonstration of the clusters community spirit, the region, and Bristol & Bath specifically are built upon a number of pivotal networks.
-One of the most prominent is TechSPARK who operate throughout the West of England with a single mission to help strengthen the tech and digital sector.
-TechSPARK delivers over 80 events each year, including the largest tech awards outside of London The SPARKies, these they also deliver a number of impactful programmes to support every level of business from startups to major corporates.
-TechSPARK launched a UK first initiative called the Investment Activator Programme (IAP), the 2-year programme is designed to strengthen the finance ecosystem in the region, developing stronger relationships with investors and VC’s, as well as increasing engagement with the regions scale-up founders.
+In a further demonstration of the cluster’s community spirit, the region, and Bristol & Bath specifically are built upon a number of pivotal networks.
+One of the most prominent is TechSPARK which operates throughout the West of England with a single mission to help strengthen the tech and digital sector.
+TechSPARK delivers over 80 events each year, including the largest tech awards outside of London The SPARKies, also delivers a number of impactful programmes to support every level of business from startups to major corporates.
+TechSPARK launched a UK first initiative called the Investment Activator Programme (IAP), the 2-year programme is designed to strengthen the finance ecosystem in the region, developing stronger relationships with investors and VCs, as well as increasing engagement with the region’s scale-up founders.